Skip to Main Content

 Digital and Technology Solutions (DTS) Program Team

-Leads project management and operational coordination to support campus partners with implementation and change management
+Leads project management and operational coordination to support campus partners with implementation and change management.
+Co-Leads: Ilana Intonato and Val Trullinger

-Comprised of subject matter experts, these teams will focus on specific areas: academic and course content, websites, research, applications, health, and procurement.
-Each team will develop practical recommendations to identify and remove barriers in their respective domains
+Six teams comprised of subject matter experts focused on specific areas: Web Content, Applications, Academic and Course Content, Health, Research, and Procurement.
+Each team develops practical recommendations to identify and remove accessibility barriers in their respective domains.
+View Action Risk Team membership.

 Members